Filmmakers Joel and Ethan Coen On Singing Cowboys And Working With Oxen

 BROWN: (As Gracchus) You mean of the gods.

 CLOONEY: (As Baird Whitlock) I do not, friend Gracchus.
-This Hebrew is a son of the one God, the God of his far-flung tribe.
-Why shouldn't God's anointed appear here, among the strange people, to shoulder their sins?
-Here, Gracchus, in this sun-drenched land.
-Why should he not take this form, the form of an ordinary man, a man bringing us not the old truth but a new one?
+This Hebrew is the son of the one God - the God of his far-flung tribe.
+Why shouldn't God's anointed appear here among these strange people to shoulder their sins?
+Here, Gracchus, in this sun-drenched land, why should he not take this form, the form of an ordinary man, a man bringing us not the old truths but a new one?

 BROWN: (As Gracchus) A new truth.

-CLOONEY: (As Baird Whitlock) A truth beyond the truth that we can see, a truth beyond this world, a truth told not in words but in light, a truth that we could see if we had but - if we had but...
+CLOONEY: (As Baird) A truth beyond the truth that we can see, a truth beyond this word, a truth told not in words but in light, a truth that we could see if we had but - if we had but...

 UNIDENTIFIED ACTOR #1: (As character) Cut.
-Cut.
-Faith - have but faith.
+Cut - faith, had but faith.

 UNIDENTIFIED ACTOR #1: (As character) Faith, faith.